How to use a Chemex Coffee Pot

 For more information we recommend this Toddy Maker Tutorial.

 How to Make Coffee Using a French Press

 Many experts feel that the “French Press” method of coffee brewing is the best way to experience “The Perfect Cup”.
-It produces a thick, rich cup, full of the aromatic oils that gives coffee its flavor.
+It produces a thick, rich cup, full of the aromatic oils that give coffee its flavor.
 Also the classic French Press is quite a romantic fixture.
-It evokes visions of intimate conversation at quaint outdoor cafes on tucked away; lamp lit streets wherever your imagination may take you.
+It evokes visions of intimate conversation at quaint outdoor cafes on tucked away, lamp lit streets wherever your imagination may take you.